-The research will look at new construction techniques – such as modular construction and prefab homes – as well as innovative approaches to land assembly and tenure, and identify barriers to these innovations being adopted on a large scale.
+The research looked at new construction techniques – such as modular construction and prefab homes – as well as innovative approaches to land assembly and tenure, and identifed barriers to these innovations being adopted on a large scale.

 The Mayor of London’s most pressing priority is to increase the availability of good quality, affordable homes for Londoners.
 The New London Plan has set out a rightly ambitious target: 66,000 homes to be delivered per year from 2019 onwards.
 This target reflects the need to catch up on housing delivery from previous years – only six boroughs met the targets set by the previous London Plan.

-For this project, our research is focused on tackling some of the stumbling blocks that have hindered housing delivery; namely “where” to build – the availability, provision and assembly of land – and “how” to build – whether current construction methods allow us to deliver housing at speed, quality and quantity – through housing innovation.
+This research project focused on tackling some of the stumbling blocks that have hindered housing delivery; namely “where” to build – the availability, provision and assembly of land – and “how” to build – whether current construction methods allow us to deliver housing at speed, quality and quantity – through housing innovation.